jcameronjeff/p2/README.md

 This project uses lerna to manage monorepo dependencies.

 ```
+// anywhere locally
 npm install -g lerna
 ```

 Use the built-in lerna commands to install dependencies across packages.

 ```
+// from anywhere in the repo
 lerna bootstrap
 ```

 Start a Storybook dev session using the contents of `packages/react-components/stories`

 ```
+// from anywhere in the repo
 lerna run storybook --stream
 ```